jsoverson/preprocess/README.md

  - `@foreach $VAR in ARR` / `@endfor`
    This will repeat the enclosed block for each value in the Array or Object in ARR.
 Each value in ARR can be interpolated into the resulting content with $VAR.
  - `@exec FUNCTION([param1, param2...])`
-   This will execute the environment FUNCTION with is parameters and echo the result into your source.
+   This will execute the environment FUNCTION with its parameters and echo the result into your source.
 The parameter could be a string or a reference to another environment variable.

 ### Extended html Syntax